matteron/logseq-ac-keijiban/README.md

 ### Settings

-#### Language
-Select the language to display in.
+- Language: Select the language to display in.
 French not complete, see [AC-Keijiban#translation](https://github.com/helmasaur/ac-keijiban#translation)

-#### Font Size
-Sets the font size of the output.

-#### Start of the Week
-Let's you toggle between Monday and Sunday as the start of the week.
+- Start of the Week: Let's you toggle between Monday and Sunday as the start of the week.
 Determines when to pull from the "Message of the Week" set.
+- Font Size: Sets the font size of the output.
+- Use Font: Toggles whether to use the included font from the game.

 ### Todo
 - [ ] Setting for selecting which set of messages to use.